Dan Markel: 2022 developments

 Charlie Adelson was arrested on April 21, 2022, and was charged with first-degree murder, conspiracy to commit murder, and solicitation to commit murder.
-Wendi's comments about a TV during her interrogation immediately after the murder can be reconciled with Donna's use of "TV" as a code word two years later on a wiretap.
+Wendi's comments about a TV during her interview immediately after the murder can be reconciled with Donna's use of "TV" as a code word two years later on a wiretap.

 After several delays due to the COVID-19 pandemic, Katherine Magbanua's retrial began on May 16, 2022.
 On May 27, 2022, a jury found Magbanua guilty of first-degree murder, conspiracy to commit murder, and solicitation to commit murder.
 She was sentenced to life in prison without the possibility of parole for the first-degree murder, 30 years for the conspiracy, and an additional 30 years for the solicitation.

 On November 16, 2022, a request was made for Katherine Magbanua to be handed over to the Leon County Sheriff so she could be transported to the Leon County State Attorney's Office for a proffer in relation to Charlie Adelson's trial scheduled to take place on October 23, 2023.
 Adelson and Magbanua were dating at the time of the murder.